ruby/www.ruby-lang.org/en/community/ruby-core/index.md

 $ svn co http://svn.ruby-lang.org/repos/ruby/branches/ruby_2_0_0
 {% endhighlight %}

-If you’d like to follow patching of Ruby 1.9.3, you should use the `ruby_1_9_3` branch when checking out:
+Similarly for Ruby 1.9.3:

 {% highlight sh %}
 $ svn co http://svn.ruby-lang.org/repos/ruby/branches/ruby_1_9_3
 {% endhighlight %}

-This will check out the Ruby 1.9.3 development tree into a `ruby_1_9_3` directory.
-Developers working on Ruby 1.9.3 are expected to migrate their changes to Ruby’s trunk, so often the two branches are very similar, with the exception of improvements made by Matz and Nobu to the language itself.
+This will check out the respective development tree into a `ruby_2_0_0` or `ruby_1_9_3` directory.
+Developers working on the maintenance branches are expected to migrate their changes to Ruby’s trunk, so often the branches are very similar, with the exception of improvements made by Matz and Nobu to the language itself.